“A digital-first approach to career services is inherently more accessible and equitable.”

 Another key way to make your virtual career center more inclusive is to bring in content from a wide variety of internal and external sources.

 Internal sources could include blog posts, webinars, videos, podcasts, etc. created by career services teams, faculty and staff, students, alumni, and more.
 For example, if you’re looking for content for your student veterans identity page, consider reaching out to the veterans center on campus.
-Chances are, they probably already have some great content you can help amplify.
+Chances are, they probably already have some great content you can help amplify or they can refer you to veteran-focused content providers they trust.

 Sourcing content from a diverse group within your institution not only ensures that you’ll get a lot of great content, but it also helps build bridges and awareness among other university stakeholders.
 The more they know about your work, the more they can help spread the word.